NickZward/Personal-Projects/README.md

 # Project 4: The Pizza Project:

-I got a task from a fictional person named Ben.
-Ben is opening a new pizzeria in his town.
-It won't be a dine in.
-Just a delivery and take out restaurant.
-He has given me a project brief.
-The first part is to design and build a relational database for his business that will allow him to store all the important data the business collects and generates.
-This will in turn help Ben monitor business performance in dashboards.
-The main areas of focus are orders, stock control and staff.
+As a data analyst, I was approached by a client named Ben who is planning to start a new pizza delivery and take-out restaurant in his town.
+He requested me to design and build a relational database that will enable him to store and manage all the critical data related to his business operations.
+The objective of the project is to help Ben monitor the performance of his business through insightful dashboards.
+The key areas of focus for the database are orders, stock control, and staff management.
+The database will serve as a valuable tool for Ben to make data-driven decisions and ensure the success of his business.

-During this project I wanted to do more than just write queries and extract data.
-This project includes creating a relational SQL databse, writing SQL queries to create the data sources for a dashboard & building 3 different dashboards using Google Looker.

-This dataset wil consist of an order data table, a customers table, an address table, an item table, an ingridient table, a recipe table, an inventory table, a shift table, a staff table and a rota table.
+As part of the project, I went beyond just writing queries and extracting data.
+I also created three different dashboards using Google Looker, which allowed me to visualize and present data in a user-friendly way.

 The different tables and the relationship between them have been drawn using QuickDBD.
 After connecting all the tables, the relational SQL database will look like this:
 ![Screenshot 2023-03-22 at 5 01 32 PM](https://user-images.githubusercontent.com/29818091/226965890-71248a15-746f-4247-baf7-a951c90cbf98.png)

-The first dashboard contains information about order activity.
-This dashboard contains information such as:<br />
-Total orders, total sales, total items, average order value, sales by category, top selling items, orders by hour, sales by hour, orders by address, orders by delivery/pick up.
+he first dashboard focused on order activity, providing valuable insights into sales trends, top-selling items, and customer preferences.

-The second dashboard is all about inventory management.
-This will be a lot more complicated than the orders.
-Mainly because I needed to calculate how much. inventory will be used and then I have to identify inventory that needs reordering.
-I also want to calculate how much each pizza costs to make based on the cost of the ingredients so that I can keep an eye on pricing and P/L. This dashboard contains information such as: <br />
+The second dashboard was more complex, involving inventory management, where I needed to calculate inventory usage and identify which items needed reordering.
+I also calculated the cost of each pizza based on the cost of ingredients, enabling me to monitor pricing and profits.
-Total quantity by ingredient, total cost of ingredients, calculated cost of pizza, percentage stock remaining by ingedient.

-The third dashboard was by far the simpelest to make.
-I wanted to be able to monitor who was working on any given day or shift and what the overall staff costs were.
-This dashboard contains information such as:<br />
-Total staff cost, Total hours worked, Hours worked by staff member, Cost per staff member.
+The third and final dashboard was relatively simple, focusing on staff management and costs.

-In this SQL project, I learned how to design and build a relational database for a pizza delivery and take-out restaurant.
-The database stored important data related to orders, stock control, and staff.
-I learned how to create tables, set up relationships between them, and insert, update, and delete data.
-I also learned how to write SQL queries to retrieve specific data from the database and generate reports to help Ben monitor business performance.
-This project provided me with practical skills in database design and management, as well as proficiency in SQL programming.
+Throughout the project, my SQL and dashboarding skills were put to the test.
+I had to create a relational database with multiple tables and set up relationships between them, ensuring data integrity and accuracy.
+I also had to write SQL queries to extract and manipulate data, as well as create visually appealing and informative dashboards to present this data in a clear and concise manner.
+Overall, this project provided me with valuable experience in database design and management, SQL programming, and dashboarding, which I can apply to future projects and career opportunities.

 [Link to Project](https://github.com/NickZward/Personal-Projects/blob/main/The%20Pizza%20Project/README.md)